seejwy/skapi-doc/database-advanced/README.md

 }})
 ```

-To allow other users to access the records in the subscription group, they must first subscribe to the uploader:
+To allow other users to access the records in a subscription group, they must first subscribe to that subscription group of the uploader using the `subscribe()` method.

 ```js
 // User 'B' subscribes to user 'A' to subscription group 5.